 - Uber – Quick ride for $9.

-GoCar Tour: Golden Gate Bridge & Lombard Loop
+GoCar Tour: Golden Gate Bridge & Lombard Loop [Book Tour Here]

-See the famous Painted Ladies
+See the Famous Painted Ladies

-Another fun thing to do on your day trip to San Francisco is seeing the famous Painted Ladies in Alamo Square.
+Another fun thing to do on your day trip to San Francisco is see the famous Painted Ladies in Alamo Square.
 I’d say this is just something to check off the list or add to your instagrammable collection of photos.

 How to get to the Painted Ladies?